About Us

 Ferdia A.C (‘50s and ‘60s)

-The first athletic club in Ardee was established in the mid ‘50s and it was called Ferdia A.C.
+The first athletic club in Ardee was established in the mid ‘50s and it was called Ferdia A.C., and their club base and training grounds were in the De La Salle Brothers’ land on the Drogheda Road beside the Monastery National School for Boys.
 The driving force of the club at that time was Sean Colgan RIP and the outstanding athlete of the time was Sean Callan, who won Louth, Leinster & All-Ireland Cross Country titles.
 Ferdia A.C ceased to exist in the early ‘60s.

 Ferdia A.C winning the Quinn Cup in Mountpleasant in 1957.
 Back Row – Seamie McGuinness RIP, Hughie Phillips RIP, Alfie Matthews RIP, Sean Colgan RIP, Paddy Reilly RIP, Jim McGahon RIP, Mickey Reilly RIP.
 Front Row – Michael Johnson, Christy Cunningham, Sean Callan, Mal Brennan, Francie Taaffe RIP.